-On their return to Division One Town were fifth in 2004 and, after two further seasons of consolation, the League Championship was again secured in 2007 and with it came promotion into Division One (South) of the Ryman Isthmian League, the club having only to complete minor works having pursued a programme of ground developments.
+On their return to Division One, Town were fifth in 2004 and, after two further seasons of consolation, the League Championship was again secured in 2007 and with it came promotion into Division One (South) of the Ryman Isthmian League, the club having to complete minor works having pursued a programme of ground developments.
 The club, who hold the prestigious F.A.
 Community Club status, received a reprieve from relegation in 2010.
-Subsequently, the club strived to retain its place in the Ryman League but despite finishing in eleventh position in 2013 a bottom place finish in 2014 saw them relegated back to the County League.
+Subsequently, the club strived to retain its place in the Ryman League but despite finishing eleventh place in 2013 a bottom place finish in 2014 saw them relegated back to the County League.
 A spirited attempt to make an immediate return was thwarted when the side failed to reproduce their good early form after a long mid-season lay-off and they eventually finished fourth but did have the satisfaction of lifting the Sussex RUR Charity Cup for the sixth time moving them to within one victory of being the fourth most successful club in the competition.
-Last season good starts were made in the three senior cup competitions but produced no success as they concentrated on their position in the league where they were pipped for the title by Horsham who made an immediate return to the Ryman League.